Skip to content

 Automatically add network printers:

 CUPS can use Avahi browsing to discover unknown shared printers in your network.
 This can be useful in large setups where the server is unknown.
 To use this feature, set up local hostname resolution, and start both avahi-daemon.service and cups-browsed.service (needs cups-browsed package to get installed) .
-Jobs are sent directly to the printer without any processing so the created queues may not work, however driverless printers such as those supporting IPP Everywhere or AirPrint should work out of the box.

-But you can use this at home too, it can be less troublesome in case, as you do not need to setup drivers and uri.
+But you can use this at home too, it can be less troublesome in case, as you do not need to set up drivers and URI.

 sudo systemctl enable --now cups-browsed.service